avanoc/datascienceinpractice.github.io/Project_proposal.md

 # Project Proposal
+For a few years now, I've been struggling with gastrointestinal discomfort.
+At some point, I found out that I'm intolerant to oranges and onions, but while avoiding these two works in general, I still feel unwell many times so I believe there's something else I should avoid eating.
+One of the problems I have is that I'm usually constipated.
+Not being able to stool in 4 or 5 days makes me feel swollen and heavy, with low energy.
+I've just started a low FODMAPs diet, which is a 2 steps process.
+For the first part of it, I should only eat low-FODMAP food.
+In a second term, I have to reintroduce food (one at a time) and check if they have any impact.

 ## Research Question
 Find out if there's any relationship between food, physical activity and water intake with my own bowel movement.